The Canadas del Teide make people think first of all of one of its most bizarre rocks.

 Noon times in the mountains, such as higher levels of the Cañadas are best used for rest, as the sun may be very hot.
 Also beware that even lower land than the 3718m high Teide isn't immune to big, sudden climate changes in winter.
 Temperatures can drop from 30 degrees Celsius to freezing conditions between November and April.

-There is a visible Bar by the Cordilera del Teide which is a pretty luxury road right through the Canadas.
+There is a visible Bar by the well designed mountain road the Cordilera del Teide.
 There is also 'El Parador del Teide' which is the only hotel in the whole Tenerife National Park.
 It's not cheap, nor is its restaurant which is open to everybody but its Teide hotel standard is good and its park location is unbeatable.

 The different winds of the Canadas do more than help and so does snow and even ice.
 Both spread over very dangerous hills, however.
 So no winter sports...
 Snow on Mount Teide by its Canadas lasted well into Easter in the year 2014.
 That fact and the following exceptional warm weather turned its Tenerife landscape into an awesome paradise of square miles of most breath taking natural rockeries.
 The volcanic grounds